 What has been the most effective form of advertising for Big On Shoes?

 We have tried many types of advertising from print to Google Ads to Facebook but out of all of we have found that it is our naturally high organic Google rating, as well as Facebook, that has seen the biggest benefit.
 However, over the last six months with the continuous changes within Facebook, we have seen that customers are engaging with the network less as they feel that it is very commercial now and we have focused on our email campaigns and we are seeing huge results.

 How did you grow your Facebook following to over 3,000 likes?

 We got our first 1,000 Facebook likers fairly organically, but then we started a marketing campaign on Facebook with ads and now we use some promoted posts.
 We continue to have our likes coming from people on our website going to Facebook to check us out, but it was the use of paid ad campaigns that saw a huge jump for us.
 Since the changes at the end of last year we are working to get the most out of our Facebook advertising and we continue to do this in-house as we have full control and so I can learn as I go.

 What do you think Federal and State Governments could do to help make things easier for small business owners?

 I believe access to training and support is some of the best support they can provide.
 You might have the money to start the business with a grant, but if you do not know what you are doing then success is questionable.
 I would encourage people to look outside the government as well for help.
-There are many small organisations that support local business.
-I am currently working with one community program that focuses on small businesses and we are helping ‘mum and dad’ businesses realise their potential in the online world as well as ensuring they have business self-esteem.
+There are many small organizations that support local businesses.
+I am currently working with one community program that focuses on small businesses and we are helping ‘mum and dad’ businesses realize their potential in the online world as well as ensuring they have business self-esteem.